What is a liquidation?

 - investigate and report to creditors about the company’s affairs, including any unfair preferences which may be recoverable, any uncommercial transactions which may be set aside, and any possible claims against the company’s officers

-- enquire into the failure of the company and possible offences by people involved with the company and report to ASIC
+- enquire into the failure of the company and possible offenses by people involved with the company and report to ASIC

 - apply for deregistration of the company on completion of the liquidation.